appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 ##### Different types of Session Beans

-When you write a Session Bean, you have to specify the type the Session Bean should have.
-This can be done by adding an annotation to the class doc block or specifing it in a configuration file.
+When you write a Session Bean, you have to specify the type of Bean you want to implement.
+This can either be done by adding an annotation to the class doc block or specifing it in a configuration file.
 As it seems to be easier to add the annotation and, in most cases this is sufficient, we recommend that for the start.

-We differ between three kinds of Session Beans
+We differ between three kinds of Session Beans named Singleton, Stateless and Stateful.

-* Singleton
-* Stateless
-* Stateful
+###### Singleton Session Beans (SSBs)

-A `Singleton Session Bean` will be created only one time for each application.
+A `Singleton Session Bean` will be created by the container only one time for each application.
 This means, whenever you'll request an instance, you'll receive the same one.
 If you set a variable in the SessionBean, it'll be available until you'll overwrite it, or the application server has been restarted.

+###### Stateless Session Beans (SLSBs)

 In opposite to a `Singleton Session Bean`, a `Stateless Session Bean` will always be instantiated when you request it.
 It has NO state, only for the time you invoke a method on it.
+Therefore it is the type of Session Bean that will be probably the easiest to handle.

+###### Stateful Session Beans (SFSBs)

 The `Stateful Session Bean` is something between the two other types.
 It is stateful for the session with the ID you pass to the client when you request the instance.
 A `Stateful Session Bean` is very useful, if you want to implement something like a shopping cart.
 If you declare the shopping cart instance a class member of your `Session Bean`, this will make it persistent for your session lifetime.